GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 pipeline_family_ndcg_at_10.png
 embedding_model_comparison_ndcg_at_10.png
 reranker_comparison_ndcg_at_10.png
+latency_by_experiment.png
+ndcg_vs_latency.png
 ```

-The most useful plot is generally the pipeline-family comparison, because it shows how each design choice affects performance.
+The most useful plots are the pipeline-family comparison and the nDCG-versus-latency plot.
+The pipeline-family plot shows how each design choice affects ranking quality, while the latency plot shows the tradeoff between retrieval quality and runtime.

 ---